This procedure was updated in November 2017 to reflect local practice.

 The stages are:

-- Motivation to sexually abuse – this can arise from a number of sources which vary with the individual;
+- Motivation – this can arise from a number of sources which vary with the individual and usually is due to a desire to have some sort of sexual activity;

-- Overcoming internal inhibitions – most young people who sexually abuse are aware of the taboos against this behaviour, yet because of their experiences or a specific set of circumstances, they can overcome these;
+- Overcoming internal inhibitions (giving permission) – some people who sexually abuse are aware of the taboos against this behaviour, yet because of their experiences or a specific set of circumstances, they may not see their behaviour as wrong;

-- Overcoming external inhibitions – this can include grooming the victim and involve creating the physical opportunity to commit the offence;
+- Overcoming external inhibitions (finding an opportunity) – this can include taking time to develop a relationship with the victim and / or involve creating the physical opportunity to carry out their behaviour;

-- Overcoming the resistance of the child – the offender will employ a variety of methods to commit the offence and equally important keep the victim quiet.
-These may include bribery, threats or other forms of coercion.
+- Overcoming the resistance (making it happen) –a variety of methods are used to make sexual activity occur These may include bribery,threats or other forms of coercion.

 Delays in completing criminal investigations need not necessarily delay referral for specialist help; there is often a significant delay between completing enquiries and a decision being made about whether to prosecute.
 A programme of work can be agreed with police and Crown Prosecution Service, usually with the proviso that the victim and specific incidents are not discussed.